mrbrant89/wokedissident/_posts/2025/04/2025-04-21-reagan-to-biden-immigration.md

 That backlog’s bigger than the population of San Francisco—and growing.
 Fast.

 While you wait?
-You can’t be deported.
+You can’t be deported<sup>(in theory)</sup>.
 Maybe you can work.
 But you can’t leave.
 You can’t plan.
 You can’t sleep easy.

 Welcome to the **“Not Illegal But Not Welcome”** club.